bucs110a0spring22/final-exam-mgordillo35/README.md

 Please list the urls for the APIs you used:

-Summary of Program:
+Summary of Program: used 2 apis: Pokemon and Amiboo API from games.
+The api gives info about the type of amiboo and its abilities.
+It also give the chance of winning for the chosen pokemon.

-Most Challenging topic in the course:
+Most Challenging topic in the course: object oriented programming

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+pikachu has to be spelled in lowercase instead of Pikachu

 ## REFERENCES:
- < List any outside resources used >
+google

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+beep